 Having a comment perform well on a video has the benefit that more people see your YouTube channel and it can help your channel grow and attract more interested viewers.

-So, is there anything you can take from the most liked comment on YouTube and use it so that you get more likes and replies on your comments?
+So, is there anything you can take from the most liked comment on YouTube and use it so that you get more likes and replies to your comments?

 Yes, there sure is.